How To Install N2itive RSX-1 Adjustable Ride Height Lowering Links

 - With the rear factory sensor links removed and the N2itive RSX-1 lowering links preset to the setting of your choice, we can now begin to install the RSX-1 links.
 Note that after installation you can easily adjust the length of the links without having to remove them.
 You would just need to loosen the Allen setscrew, rotate the adjustment sleeve to your new setting and then tighten down the setscrew again to hold that setting in place.
 The RSX-1 links come with a wire retaining clip around each of the links’ heads.
 These clips must be removed before you push them over the balls and then reinserted after the link is secured to the ball joint.
 To remove the wire clips, begin by pushing the wire loop at the end of the clip so that the clip is released from the neck of the link.
 Then rotate the wire clip back and forth as you pull the pin of the clip out of the head of the link.

-- With the clips now removed, snap the RSX-1 lowering links into place by squeezing the ball and head together with your fingers.
+- With the clips now removed, add an eraser head size amount of heavy automotive grease to the ball joint cavity.
+Then snap the RSX-1 lowering links into place by squeezing the ball and head together with your fingers.
 Then reinsert the wire retaining clips.
 The below photos show the RSX-1 ride height lowering links being put into place off of the vehicle for visual purposes.
 Note: Our clip design has changed from the images below but the concept is the same.

-- You will need to lightly trim away some of the excess sound dampening material from the inner wheel well so that the sensor’s swing arm and attached link can move freely.
-You can use a cutting tool or razor but be careful not to cut any of the wires behind the material.
+- For the 2012 – 2020 pre-refreshed Tesla Model S or X, you will need to lightly trim away some of the excess sound dampening material from the inner wheel well so that the sensor’s swing arm and attached link can move freely.
+You can use a cutting tool or razor but be careful not to cut any of the wires behind the material!
 You can use one hand to pull the material away from the wall to give yourself more clearance from any wires hiding behind the material.
 Please watch the installation video to assist.
+If you have a 2021 Long Range or PLAID refreshed S or X then you can skip this step as Tesla has since redesigned this dampening material making this step unnecessary.

 WARNING: Do not over tighten the Allen setscrew.
 A stripped setscrew due to over tightening would not be covered under warranty.